 Want to fly first class to Tokyo?
 Japan Airlines’ First Class can be booked for only 80,000 AAdvantage miles each way.
 And we think it’s worth it.
 Check out our full review of a flight from Tokyo to Chicago.

 OK, now AAdvantage miles are just showing off.
-For just 70,000 American AAdvantage miles each way – you can fly the Qatar Airways QSuites (the world’s best business class) to the Maldives.
+For just 70,000 American AAdvantage miles each way – you can fly Qatar Airways QSuites (the world’s best business class) to the Maldives.

 Read our full review of the Qsuites experience from Dallas-Fort Worth (DFW) to Doha (DOH)!